mattm8600/MattCave/Discussion 3 Notes.md

 Meta-Crisis → Connectedness of all these aforementioned risks

-Do we have the power of Gods without h
+Do we have the power of Gods without the wisdom of Gods?

+### Our Two Current Attractors:
+1. Catastrophe → Slow and decentralized decision-making, destructive power in too many hands
+2. Dystopia → Centralized and fast choice-making, no individual freedom

 Egregors - Trends that categorize mass behavior